Charter of E-Commerce & Digital Marketing Association

 6.3.6.
 The final list of new Council members is approved by a simple majority vote of the outgoing Council.
 In the event of a tie, the President (defined in Chapter 7) shall cast the deciding vote.

 6.4.
-Admission of a new member to the Council outside the normal selection cycle is carried out by the decision of the Council on the basis of the candidate’s application and must be approved by a simple majority vote.
+Admission of a new member to the Council outside the normal selection cycle is carried out by the decision of the Council based on the candidate’s application and must be approved by a simple majority vote.

 6.5.
 The competence of the Council shall include the following: